 While some hypothalamus conditions are unavoidable, there are a few things you can do to keep your hypothalamus healthy.

 Eat a balanced diet

 While eating a balanced diet is important for every body part, it’s especially crucial when it comes to the hypothalamus.
-A recent study in mice found that eating a high-fat diet led to inflammation of the hypothalamus.
+A recent in mice found that eating a high-fat diet led to inflammation of the hypothalamus.

-Another study in mice found that a high-sugar diet also caused inflammation of the hypothalamus.
+Another in mice found that a high-sugar diet also caused inflammation of the hypothalamus.
 To reduce your risk, make sure you’re aware of how much sugar you consume per day.

 Get enough sleep

-A 2014 study found that sleep deprivation was associated with hypothalamic dysfunction in rats.
+A 2014 found that sleep deprivation was associated with hypothalamic dysfunction in rats.
 In addition, researchers involved in the study suggest that sleep deprivation may increase someone’s risk of neurological diseases.

 Like eating a balanced diet and getting enough sleep, regular exercise boosts your overall health.
 However, if you’re having trouble with the diet part, exercise is particularly important.
 A 2012 study involving mice found that even a mild amount of regular exercise reduced hypothalamic inflammation related to a high-fat diet.
 Not sure where to start?
 Check out our beginner’s guide to working out.